 '''

-2
+\mathbf{2}

-: public vtkm::cont::VirtualObjectHandle <ShapeType >
+: public vtkm::cont::VirtualObjectHandle<ShapeType>

+s

 3

 4

 private:

-using Superclass = vtkm::cont::VirtualObjectHandle < ShapeType >;
+using Superclass = vtkm::cont::VirtualObjectHandle<ShapeType>;

 5

 6

 7

+public:

 ShapeHandle() = default;

 8

-q
+9

 10

-template < typename Shape,
+template < typename Shape ,

-typename DeviceAdapterList = VTKM_DEFAULT_DEVICE_ADAPTER_LIST_TAG>
+typename DeviceAdapterList = VTKM_DEFAULT_DEVICE_ADAPTER LIST >

 11

 12

 explicit ShapeHandle(Shape function,

 13

 bool acquireOwnership = true,

 14

 DeviceAdapterList devices = DeviceAdapterList())

 15

 : Superclass(function, acquireOwnership, devices)

 16

 {

 17

 }

-18 | };
+18 };

 '''

 Virtual methods are implemented in c++ using what is known as a virtual table.
 When a class is compiled, each class that implements virtual methods is given a virtual table pointer.
 This pointer references a structure that describes the physical address of the function that should be called for a corresponding virtual function call.
-It becomes difficult to maintain this virtual to physical linkage when transfering data to different devices since the physical addresses will differ on the other device.
+It becomes difficult to maintain this virtual to physical linkage when transferring data to different devices since the physical addresses will differ on the other device.
 Thankfully, you don't have to worry about these details.
 VTK-m implements custom transfer functions for each device in order to support seamlessly moving virtual tables from the control environment to the execution environment.
-You can read Chapter 38 for more information.
+You can read Chapter 39 for more information.